jinx420/isThisWebsiteOnline/README.md

 - [x] CLI and GUI: Choose between the command-line interface or the graphical user interface to check the status of a website.

-    *Note: The CLI is available at `isThisWebsiteOnlineCLI.py` and `isThisWebsiteOnlineCLI.exe`*
+    *Note: The CLI is available at `isThisWebsiteOnlineCLI.py` and `isThisWebsiteOnlineCLI.exe`.*

 - [x] Open in Browser: Quickly open the website in your default web browser directly from the program.
 - [x] Save and Load History: Keep a record of website status checks by saving and loading the history.
 - [x] Multithreading: Utilize multithreading to improve performance.
 - [x] Automatic Updates: Stay up to date with the latest version of the program through automatic updates.
 - [x] Online-Offline Ratio Graph: Visualize the online and offline ratio of websites with a graphical representation.
-- [x] Easily import and export your options, to use them on another system or after a version upgrade.
+- [x] Easily import and export your options to use them on another system or after a version upgrade.

 ### Planned Features and Enhancements

-*Note: The order of contents does not represent the order, in which they will be implemented.
+*Note: The order of contents does not represent the order in which they will be implemented.
 Active development on a feature is marked by (**WIP**).*

 - [ ] More Options
 - [ ] Major UI overhaul